Reliable Sources: Newsroom shooter exploited journalism's open doors

 The world of journalism is mourning the deaths of five Capital Gazette employees in Annapolis, Maryland.
-Here's the latest on what we know... and what we don't know yet.
+Here's the latest on what we know... and what we don't know yet... from our "Reliable Sources" media newsletter.

 The attack makes Thursday the deadliest day for journalism in America since 9/11.